Raspberry Brie Bites

 - Preheat oven to 375º.
-Grease 12 slots of mini muffin tin with vegetable oil.
+Grease 12 slots of a mini muffin tin with vegetable oil.
 Insert one wonton skin in each slot, forming a cup.

-- Cut brie into pieces that will fit into bottom of each cup.
+- Cut brie into pieces that will fit into the bottom of each cup.
 Save scraps to nibble on.

-- Mix preserves, fresh raspberries and rosemary.
+- Mix preserves, fresh raspberries, and rosemary.
 Place approximately ½ teaspoon on top of each piece of brie.